tcp-acceleration-service/tas/README.md

      allocated for TAS and dpdk.
    * Binding the NIC to the dpdk driver, as with any other dpdk application (for Intel NICs use `vfio` because `uio` does not support multiple interrupts).
+     Binding is not required for Mellanox cards because as they provide kernel bypass through the in-kernel MLX driver.
+It's required for Intel and virtio cards

 ```
 sudo modprobe vfio-pci